math-reis/python-basic-projects/java_exercises/README.md

 ## Simple Programming Problems

-A Collection of progressively more difficult exercises made in Java.
+A collection of progressively more difficult exercises made in Java.

 ### Elementary
 - [x] [Write a program that prints "Hello World!" to the screen.](https://github.com/math-reis/small-projects/blob/main/java_exercises/exercises/01.java)